 What documents will I need when I give Notice?

 You will need to provide proof of your identity, age, nationality and home address to enter a legal notice of intent to marry.
 When you make your appointment with the Superintendent Registrar, you will be advised of the documents required for this purpose.

 If either of you have married before, whether in this country or abroad and that marriage ended in divorce, you will need to show proof of your divorce.

-If either of you was divorced in Wales or England we will need to see the court-stamped copy of the decree absolute (the final divorce paper).
-If the divorce took place in a foreign country, we will need to see the original document issued by that country and an English translation if the document if it is in a foreign language.
+If either of you was divorced in Wales or England we will need to see the court-stamped copy of the decree absolute (the final divorce document).
+If the divorce took place in a foreign country, we will need to see the original document issued by that country and an English translation if it is recorded in a foreign language.
 If no documents were issued in the foreign country we will tell you what we can accept as proof of the divorce.